GreenBlackSky/discord_count_bot/README.md

 If you look closely, you may notice that interval between messages can sometimes be a little more than a second.
 Unfortunately, I haven't manged to solve this problem in time.
 Using dynamic interval leads to an unstability in interval changes.
 I decided to allow machine do things when it sees suitable.
 For now.

-## Maintance
+## Maintenance

 There are some ways to monitor bot's activity.

 * Pgadmin allows to look into bot's database.
 Go to http://localhost:5050/ (pgadmin takes a minute or two to start, don't rush it) , use `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` from your `config.env` to log in.
 Then create server, use standart postgresql port (5432) and host from `docker-compose.yaml` (`db`).
 Database name, username and password, again, take from `config.env` (`POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD` correspondingly).

-* Prometheus should have been used to monitor number bot, but I didn't manage to implement this idea in life( Prometheus is here, though, you can go to http://localhost:9090/ and watch it yourself, it's just that it doesn't monitor anything yet.
-But the idea is to monitor folowing metrics:
+* Prometheus is used to monitor number bot.
+You can go to http://localhost:9090/ and watch it yourself, it monitors the  folowing metrics:
   * number of given commands
+  * number of given invalid commands
   * number of canceled requests
   * number of wrong commands (like when someone asks bot to spot, while it is not counting)
   * distribution of count values
-  * counting loop iteration time

 ## Database structure